OpenMDAO/OpenMDAO-Framework/docs/tutorials/optimization/doe.rst

    A Graph of the Output from the Execution of the DOE

-For writing data to a CSV file, OpenMDAO provides a built in `CSVPostProcessor` that takes the data returned by a `CaseDataset` and writes it to a CSV file.

-.. code-block python

-    from openmdao.lib.casehandlers.api import CaseDataSet
-    from openmdao.lib.postprocessors.api import CSVPostProcessor

-    cds = CaseDataset('doe.json', 'json')
-    data = cds.by_variable().fetch()
-    CSVPostProcessor(data, 'doe.csv')

-OpenMDAO also offers a `DumpCasePostProcessor` that prints the data to the console.
-Using this is almost identical to the `CSVPostProcessor`.

-.. code-block python

-    from openmdao.lib.casehandlers.api import CaseDataSet
-    from openmdao.lib.postprocessors.api import DumpCasePostProcessor

-    cds = CaseDataset('doe.json', 'json')
-    data = cds.by_variable().fetch()
-    DumpCasePostProcessor(data)

 At times it's necessary to rerun an analysis.
 This can be a problem if the DOE generator used has a random component.
 To handle this, DOEdriver records